CSCfi/swift-browser-ui/docs/source/deploy.rst

 Database for sharing functionality
 ----------------------------------
-Both ``swift-x-account-sharing`` and ``swift-sharing-request`` services need access to a Postgres database in order to work.
-In the usual deployment this is done with a container deployment.
+Both ``swift-x-account-sharing`` and ``swift-sharing-request`` services need access to a PostgreSQL database in order to work.
+In a usual deployment this is done within a containerized stack.
 Necessary files to build a database container for testing can be found in the `deployment example repository. <https://github.com/CSCfi/swift-ui-deployment/>`_ The file ``init-project-db.sh`` contains the necessary input to build the DB schema, and the same commands can be used to build the schema into an existing